robinluckey/bootstrap-6502/README.md

 This project is an extremely limited, self-assembling 6502 assembler.

-To call this an assembler is an overstatment.
+To call this an assembler is an overstatement.
 It accepts ASCII hex codes from `stdin`, and emits bytes on `stdout`.
 It offers a few minimal "features" that make it barely a language:

- - The location counter can be modified using the `*` pseudo-op.
+ - The location counter can be modified using the `*` pseudo-op, however all source code must be contiguous.
+There is no linker.

- - A label can be assigned from the current 16-bit location counter using the `.` pseudo-op.
+ - A label can be assigned from the current 16-bit location counter using the `:` pseudo-op.
 Labels are limited to a single upper-case letter.

- - The 16-bit value of an assigned label can be read with the `&` pseudo-op.
+ - The 16-bit value of a label can be inserted with the `&` pseudo-op.

+ - An 8-bit relative offset to a label can be inserted with the `~` pseudo-op.

  - It supports comments, which must begin with `;` and end at the next newline character.

  - It can emit a symbol table to allow forward label references.

-Some "minor" things that this assembler can _not_ yet do:
+A "minor" things that this assembler can _not_ yet do:

  - It does not recognize any opcode mnemonics.
 All actual machine instructions must be entered as hex codes.

- - It cannot calculate relative addresses for branch instructions.

 ## What's going on here?